doitsujin/dxvk/README.md

+# D8VK

+An implementation of Direct3D 8 for DXVK.

 # DXVK

-A Vulkan-based translation layer for Direct3D 9/10/11 which allows running 3D applications on Linux using Wine.
+A Vulkan-based translation layer for Direct3D 8/9/10/11 which allows running 3D applications on Linux using Wine.

 For the current status of the project, please refer to the [project wiki](https://github.com/doitsujin/dxvk/wiki).